zpe-reneneumann/nodegrid-firewall/README.md

 ```

 #### Configuration of Firewall
-The newly imported firewall chains will be displayed in the the UO and CLI and can now be used to create appropriate firewall rules.
+The newly imported firewall chains will be displayed in the the UI and CLI and can now be used to create appropriate firewall rules.
 The following steps need to be performed:
 - Identify "Trusted" networks, either by IP Address range or by interface
 - Identify "Untrusted" networks, this should be in general everything which is not trusted